centuryglass/IntraPaint/doc/tool_guide.md

 6. **"Gen. area size to resolution" button**: Resizes the image generation area, so that its size exactly matches the AI image generation resolution.
 7. **"Image generation resolution" inputs**: Sets the resolution used for AI image generation.
 8. **"Resolution to gen. area size" button**: Update the AI image generation resolution so that it matches the size of the generation area.
----

-## Tool menu options:
-The Tool menu provides a few extra options for controlling IntraPaint, most as secondary windows.

----